-Net trading income in the 2021 business year stood at CHF 79.0 million (2020: CHF 84.3 million).
-Trading in foreign exchange, foreign notes and precious metals fell year on year by 1.8 per cent to CHF 69.5 million.
-The valuation gains on interest rate hedging instruments, measured on the reporting date, amounted to CHF 9.4 million (2020: CHF 13.5 million).
+Net trading income in the 2022 business year stood at CHF 136.1 million (2021: CHF 79.0 million).
+Trading in foreign exchange made an especially substantial contribution to this result, reaching CHF 129.3 million, CHF 61.0 million above the previous year's figure.
+This increase was driven by the positive development of USD interest rates.
+To benefit from the best investment opportunities, swap transactions were initiated as part of treasury activities.
+Income from client trading also developed positively.
+The valuation gains on interest rate hedging instruments, measured on the reporting date, amounted to CHF 5.0 million (2021: CHF 9.4 million).

-Income from financial investments reached CHF 3.7 million (2020: minus CHF 0.6 million).
-Earnings from dividends posted a positive development at CHF 3.5 million (2020: CHF 2.4 million).
-Turbulence on the markets had caused book losses, measured on the reporting date, of CHF 2.9 million in the previous year.
-In the 2021 business year a small gain of CHF 0.2 million was attained.
+Income from financial investments stood at minus CHF 0.9 million (2021: CHF 3.7 million).
+Earnings from dividends improved to CHF 6.3 million (2021: CHF 3.5 million).
+The situation on the financial markets caused book losses, measured on the reporting date, of minus CHF 7.2 million (2021: CHF 0.2 million).

-Other income fell year on year by CHF 1.4 million to CHF 3.6 million (2020: CHF 5.0 million).
-The decrease was largely attributable to a one-time profit in the previous year from the sale of properties.
+Other income rose year on year by CHF 3.9 million to CHF 7.5 million (2021: CHF 3.6 million).
+The increase was largely attributable to the sale of an already value-adjusted receivable.